M: 0274 191 080 • Email Steve

 Steve is a specialist in crisis management communications, environmental and agribusiness matters and has been a Convergence consultant since 2012.

-Steve has a broad experience of journalism, public relations, community engagement and training gathered during more than 40 years in the communications sector.
+He has broad experience of journalism, public relations, community engagement and training from more than 40 years working in communications.

-He has held senior management roles in local and central government, the NGO sector, business and charitable organisations; working in Canterbury, Southland, The West Coast, Wellington and Auckland.
+Steve has had senior management roles in local and central government, the NGO sector, business and charitable organisations; working in Canterbury, Southland, the West Coast, Wellington and Auckland.

-As a communications manager, Steve has a record of proven success in media issues management and crisis response.
-His approach to consultation, community engagement and public information has earned him the respect of his colleagues, clients and community organisations.
+He has a record of success in media issues management and crisis response.
+His approach to consultation, community engagement and public information has earned him the respect of his clients and community organisations.

 Steve started in journalism before tertiary courses were available, completing a formal cadetship.
-He has been deeply involved in the industry since, working for a diversity of newspapers including The Timaru Herald, Central South Island Business News and The Sunday Star Times.
-His news features were regularly picked up by other papers.
+He worked in newspapers as diverse as The Timaru Herald, Central South Island Business News and The Sunday Star Times and his news features were regularly picked up by other papers.
 This experience has been recognised by being selected for education and training roles in tertiary institutions, including Aoraki Polytechnic School of Journalism, which is acknowledged as one of the best print journalism courses in the country.

 Training is another string to Steve’s bow.
-He provided in-house journalism training across a number of South Island newspapers and is an experienced provider of media training to the government, business and community sectors.
+He provided in-house journalism training across several South Island newspapers and is an experienced provider of media training to the government, business and community sectors.

-His experience in communicating health issues resulted in Steve being contracted to provide training on public health issues for the Christchurch School of Medicine, various DHBs in the South Island, the GPs continuing education programme and the Canterbury Police District.
+Steve was contracted to provide training on public health issues for the Christchurch School of Medicine, various DHBs in the South Island, the GPs continuing education programme and the Canterbury Police District.

 Steve’s forte is relationship skills.
-He is very people focused and has a real ability for tailoring often complex information to suit a variety of audiences.
+He is very people focused and has an ability to tailoring often complex information to suit a variety of audiences.